-Jobseeker's Payments (JB and JA)
+Jobseekers Payments (JB and JA)

-The main social welfare payments for unemployed people are either Jobseeker's Benefit (JB) or Jobseeker's Allowance (JA).
+The main social welfare payments for unemployed people are either Jobseekers Benefit (JB) or Jobseekers Allowance (JA).
 This section aims to make you familiar with rules in order to apply for and continue to receive these payments.

-How to qualify for Jobseeker's Benefit or Jobseeker's Allowance

-For all Jobseekers payments you must be:
+How to qualify for Jobseekers Benefit or Jobseekers Allowance For all Jobseekers payments you must be:

-- unemployed (fully unemployed or unemployed for at least 4 days in 7) - aged between 18 and 66 for Jobseeker' Benefit and Jobseeker's Allowance - available and capable for full-time work - Genuinely Seeking Work - willing to accept any reasonable offer of education, training, re-training or work experience recommended by the Department of Social Protection, or any persons appointed by Minister for Social Protection, which is relevant and appropriate to your circumstances
+- unemployed (fully unemployed or unemployed for at least 4 days in 7) - aged between 18 and 66 for Jobseeker' Benefit and Jobseekers Allowance - available for and capable of full-time work - Genuinely Seeking Work - willing to accept any reasonable offer of education, training, re-training or work experience recommended by the Department of Social Protection, or any persons appointed by the Minister for Social Protection, which is relevant and appropriate to your circumstances.

-For Jobseeker's Benefit you must also
+For Jobseekers Benefit you must also